thiagorossener/jekflix-template/_posts/2025-02-13-stochasting-modeling.md

 <h2 class="toc_title">Section 3: Static Calibration for Exotic Option Pricing</h2>
-This section focuses on employing a static replication approach to price exotic options.
-Static replication involves constructing a portfolio of standard options (calls and puts) to replicate the payoff of an exotic option.
-Unlike dynamic methods such as the Black-Scholes and Bachelier models, static replication does not directly depend on a volatility parameter (like the calibrated sigma) for its pricing mechanism.
+This section explores the static replication approach to price exotic options, a method distinct from dynamic models like Black-Scholes or Bachelier.
+Static replication involves constructing a portfolio of standard options (calls and puts) that mimics the payoff profile of an exotic option.
+This technique leverages actual market data rather than relying on theoretical parameters such as volatility (sigma).

 <h3>Script Functionality and Methodology</h3>
 <p>The script for static replication is structured to price an exotic option by aggregating contributions from different standard options available in the market.
 Here's a breakdown of the process:</p>